 A rabies titer test is not required for pets entering Bonaire from any country.

-After the vaccinations are completed, a licensed veterinarian must then complete the health certificate for Bonaire.
+After the vaccinations are completed, a licensed veterinarian must then complete the health certificate for Bonaire within 14 days of travel.
 If traveling from the United States or Canada, your veterinarian must be USDA or CFIA-accredited respectively and the form must be endorsed by the USDA or CFIA.
 If you are traveling from another country, the governmental agency responsible for the import and export of animals should endorse the forms.

 An import permit is not required when entering Bonaire with a personal dog or cat from any country.